nschonni/healthvault-docs/healthvault/concepts/advanced/multi-instance-applications.md

 If you are using a HealthVault SDK that supports the HealthVault global architecture, then normally, your application will be multi-instance aware by following the earlier provisioning steps and following the respective SDK standard app development model.

-If you are not using a HealthVault SDK with global architecture support but would like to build a multi-instance app, you can read <a href="global-architecture" id="PageContent_13993_10">global architecture</a> to learn the architecture and build your own mechanism to connect to multiple instances.
+If you are not using a HealthVault SDK with global architecture support but would like to build a multi-instance app, you can read <a href="global-architecture.md" id="PageContent_13993_10">global architecture</a> to learn the architecture and build your own mechanism to connect to multiple instances.

 Testing a multi-instance app
 ----------------------------